CBS-HPC/.github/profile/Activities.md

 ## Main Activities

 ### Tutorials & User Utilities
+Will be updated
 ### Teaching Activities
+Will be updated
 ### Development of HPC at CBS
+Will be updated
 ### Daily User Support
 As Deic **Front Office** at CBS are we in charge off all communications with HPC system adminstrators (**Back Office**) and DeiC.